Executives – How to Improve Your Online Brand

 When an expert writes about something, and the piece is published online, it gives the executive a jumping-off point for online profile expansion.

 These steps cause a few things to happen.
-The article is associated with the executive's name.
+The article is associated with the executive’s name.
 Search engines notice who has authority in a space.
-Authorship builds search engine authority for a person.
+Authorship builds a person’s search engine authority.

 The interview about the person or article usually contains the name of the executive in the headline.
-Search engines tend to rank search results with the search term in the headline highly.
+Search engines tend to rank search results highly with the search term in the headline.
 The interview should rank well.
-Some sites to do so are mentioned below.
+Some sites where you can do so are mentioned below.

 Shorter form articles supporting the main article that are published in places like LinkedIn drive traffic to the main article.
 Search engines notice this and reward authority.
 These shorter pieces also support the authority of the writer.